baminteractive/Zeek-Impact-Demo/README.md

 Zeek Impact Demo Game
 ===

 Zeek is an [Impact](http://impactjs.com "Impact HTML5 Game Engine") demo game created by [Bradley and Montgomery](http://bamideas.com "Bradley and Montgomery").
-The game is simple platformer in a similar style to [Super Marios Bros.](http://en.wikipedia.org/wiki/Super_Mario_Bros.
-"Super Marios Bros.")
+The game is simple platformer in a similar style to [Super Mario Bros.](http://en.wikipedia.org/wiki/Super_Mario_Bros.
+"Super Mario Bros.")

 The game illustrates various basic features of the Impact library such as: